 - considers the kindergarten’s goals, mission and focus;

-- respects requirements in regards to personnel, equipment and space (external and internal);
+- respects requirements in regard to personnel, equipment and space (external and internal);

 - allows for the application of a style of education that positively influences children’s learning and learning outcomes;